cloudberrydb/bootcamp/102-cbdb-crash-course/README.md

 - HDFS, which stands for the `gphdfs` type.
 - Data generated on the spot with a command.

-One good thing about external tables is they make it easy to load data into CBDB.
+One good thing about external tables is that they make it easy to load data into CBDB.
 When you use a command like `INSERT INTO table SELECT * FROM ext_table`, data gets loaded all at once from different parts, instead of one piece at a time.

 **Exercise**